 Like most data and analytics platforms, MyFinB’s technology enables users to evaluate risks and returns.
 However, the company has the advantage of also providing analysis beyond descriptive and diagnostic – using qualitative and quantitative information, its proprietary AI machines are able to predict outcomes and map out scenarios while producing recommendations to address issues.
 In other words, it provides predictive and prescriptive action plans.
 In addition to that, the AI platform is integrated with marketplace features, connecting any potential financing seekers with the right partners, advisors, specialists and financiers to achieve their objectives.

 The firm has come a long way since its establishment in 2016.
-It faced market resistance due to perceived complexities with AI technologies, and had to grapple with issues of high capital expenditure costs, intellectual property ownership and lack of expertise.
+It faced market resistance due to perceived complexities with AI technologies, as companies often associated AI adoption with issues of high capital expenditure costs, intellectual property ownership and lack of expertise to execute.
 But a change in mindset and business strategy catapulted the firm forward.
 Initially viewing itself as a disruptive force in the traditional banking and finance space, it is now gravitating toward a collaborative model, evident through its Digital AI Labs (DIAL) program, an arrangement helping organizations build and own AI experts systems to solve a specific issue with a commercial goal in mind.
 With a collaborative mindset, the company decided in 2018 to incorporate win-win ownership models into its business framework such as Musharakah Mutanaqisah, and that changed the game for MyFinB.

 Thanks to its new approach, revenues skyrocketed by 87 times in 2019, way above its 10-fold growth targets.
 By the end of the year, the firm ran 21 DIAL projects.
 It now has physical presence in 20 countries, and will commence operations in Vietnam by June 2020 while pursuing expansion in OIC countries.